Merger of Delta Air Lines and Northwest Airlines: Transition from Northwest to Delta

-In airports where Northwest and Delta operate in separate terminals, one airline moved to the other's terminal.
+In airports where Northwest and Delta operated in separate terminals, one airline moved to the other's terminal.

-In Tampa International Airport, NWA moved into Delta's Airside E from its previous location in Airside A on April 28, 2009.
+In Tampa International Airport, Northwest moved into Delta's Airside E from its previous location in Airside A on April 28, 2009.

-In Los Angeles International Airport, NWA, which had a smaller operation, moved into Delta's Terminals 5 and 6 from its previous location in Terminal 2 on June 30, 2009.
+In Los Angeles International Airport, Northwest, which had a smaller operation, moved into Delta's Terminals 5 and 6 from its previous location in Terminal 2 on June 30, 2009.
 (Although between May 12–17, 2017, Delta moved to Terminals 2 and 3, allowing easier transfers to/from the Tom Bradley International Terminal, after subsequent mergers such as Southwest-AirTran and American-US Airways opened up sufficient space in those terminals for Delta.)

-At Orlando International Airport, NWA moved from Airside 3 (Gates 31 to 38) to Airside 4 (Gates 71 to 78) where Delta had a much larger presence and a dedicated terminal.
-Prior to complete integration in 2010, NWA operated solely out of gates 72, 74 and 76.
+At Orlando International Airport, Northwest moved from Airside 3 (Gates 31 to 38) to Airside 4 (Gates 71 to 78) where Delta had a much larger presence and a dedicated terminal.
+Prior to complete integration in 2010, Northwest operated solely out of gates 72, 74 and 76.

-On January 18, 2010, Philadelphia International Airport became the last airport to transition from NWA to Delta.
+On January 18, 2010, Philadelphia International Airport became the last airport to transition from Northwest to Delta.

 Northwest WorldPerks was merged into Delta SkyMiles on October 1, 2009.

+While Delta had said during merger talks that it would not close any hubs, over the coming years it would close several.
+Cincinnati was drawn down by 2013, Memphis closed in 2013, and it pulled out of Tokyo–Narita in 2020.

-The Fleet
+The fleet

 Prior to merging with Northwest Airlines, Delta Air Lines had an all-Boeing (including McDonnell Douglas aircraft) fleet.

 Northwest operated a mixed fleet of Boeing, McDonnell Douglas, and Airbus aircraft.
 Northwest was the largest owner and operator of the Airbus A330.